jreisinger/docs/notes/k8s/helm.md

 Helm is a templating engine and package manager for the Kubernetes "operating system".
+It helps you manage application settings and variables.

 In Helm's vocabulary, a package is called a *chart*.
 It [contains](https://github.com/bmuschko/cka-study-guide/tree/master/ch04/templating-tools/helm):